miikkij/tomerater/README.md

 Changes to functionality and more tests added as extra.

 # To-Do
-- More tests
+x More tests
-  - TomeRater comparison (equals)
-  - Tests for each class
-- Exceptions / Exception handling, investigate if it makes sense to add
-- Sophisticated analysis methods
-- Price variable for the book
-- Code improvements (python way)
+  x TomeRater comparison (equals) o Didn't do class specific tests for each class x Exceptions / Exception handling, investigate if it makes sense to add x Sophisticated analysis methods x Price variable for the book x Code improvements (python way, at least tried)